Updating MongoDB cluster settings

 MONGOCFG

-If all these conditions are met, Managed Service for MongoDB will launch the operation to increase the storage size.
+If all the conditions are met, Managed Service for MongoDB will start the storage reconfiguration operation.

 -